Alamo Bowl: Most appearances

-With Oklahoma's appearance in the 2021 game, Kansas and West Virginia are the only current or former Big 12 members that have not appeared in the bowl, while Arizona State and USC are the only Pac-12 members that have not appeared.
+Arizona State, Cincinnati, Houston, Kansas, UCF and West Virginia are the only current or former Big 12 members that have not appeared in the bowl, while Arizona State and USC are the only Pac-12 legacy members that have not appeared.
 Colorado has appeared as both a member of the Big 12 and Pac-12.

 Appearances by conference

-Updated through the December 2022 edition (30 games, 60 total appearances).
+Updated through the December 2024 edition (32 games, 64 total appearances).